 Descent: 240m

 From Thoencha, the trail climbs up to a large boulder from where you will have excellent views of Thanza, Toencha and Choso village and the surrounding mountains.
 After a few hours of relatively flat and easy walking, you will reach a yak meadow with some yak herders’ huts.
 An excellent campsite with a great chance to spot some blue sheep on the hills above.
 A trail junction near the campsite will give you the choice between the route up to Gangkhar Puensum base camp, and further on to Bumthang or to Sephu (Trongsa).
-Both routes are described in this website.
+Both routes are described on this website.

 Ascent: 980m